" "

 What do I need for FTTC NBN?

-If you’re connecting to a Fibre to the Curb connection, you’ll need several key things.
+If you’re connecting to a FTTC NBN connection, you’ll need several key things.
 You’ll need a telephone wall socket, two Ethernet cables, your modem-router and an NBN connection box.
 The NBN connection box is one of the key markers of your connection to the network, as it’s a modem-like object that connects directly to your phone socket.
+It needs its own power supply, so you’ll connect it to a powerpoint and it’ll connect directly to your modem with an Ethernet cable.
 The connection box itself doesn’t belong to the occupant of the house and instead belongs to the wide NBN network, so make sure you take care of it.

 Read more: What to do when your internet is down